GLOBAL ECONOMY-Asia's factory activity weakens on global slowdown, cost pressures

 "We're seeing economic conditions deteriorate in China, the United States and Europe.
 That's definitely weighing on Asian manufacturing activity," said Toru Nishihama, chief economist at Dai-ichi Life Research Institute in Tokyo.

-"While supply disruptions may have run its course, Asia is now suffering from slumping global demand."
+"While supply disruptions may have run their course, Asia is now suffering from slumping global demand."

+The data clouds the outlook for Asia's recovery from the COVID-19 pandemic, and could add to concerns of a global slowdown as major central banks embark on the most aggressive round of rate rises in decades to tame soaring inflation.

 The au Jibun Bank Japan Manufacturing Purchasing Managers' Index (PMI) slumped to 50.8 in September from 51.5 in the prior month, marking the weakest growth rate since January last year.